Fall – Winter 2009

 The Connor Homes Kit Advantage

-Here’s the thing about Connor Homes kit houses: most of the wall framing was done in the factory.
+The advantage of a Connor Homes kit house: most of the wall framing was done in the factory.
 They provided pre-built and sheathed exterior walls, along with pre-framed interior walls and detailed plans showing exactly how everything fit together.

 What the framing crew actually needed to build on-site: